BONUS: America's Birthday: The 30 Best Movies of the 21st Century

 They were not on my top list at all.

-And it came up with uh Tier One, these are straight up ideological vehicles.
+And it came up with Tier 1.

 Message is greater than story.

-And according to ChatGPT, number five Moonlight is about black queer identity, poverty, masculinity, deconstruction.
+And according to ChatGPT, number five, Moonlight is about black queer identity, poverty, masculinity, deconstruction.

-Get out, number eight is about white liberal racism, body autonomy, and performative allyship.
+Get out, number eight, is about white liberal racism, body autonomy, and performative allyship.

 Number one, Parasite is about anti-capitalism, class warfare, rich equals evil symbolism.

-Number 17, Broke Back Mountain, least surprising movie on the list if if Hollywood was putting it together, and that is uh according to ChatGPT about queer repression, masculinity, and rural stigma.
+Number 17, Broke Back Mountain, least surprising movie on the list if I was putting it together.

-Politics, instead of good movies, instead of movies people like, instead of movies that inspire you, instead of movies that make you laugh, instead of movies that make you hug your kids.
+That's what they went with, politics, instead of good movies, instead of movies people like, instead of movies that inspire you, instead of movies that make you laugh, instead of movies that make you hug your kids.

 And so I decided to come up with my own list.